Lesson 1: Intro to Serial

 Here’s a video demonstration of sending ASCII-encoded text via Serial Monitor to the Arduino running SimpleSerialInOLED.ino.

 Video.
-A video demonstrating using the Arduino IDE Serial Monitor tool to communicate with the Arduino running SimpleSerialIn.ino.
-For this video, we are using a slightly modified program called SimpleSerialInOLED.ino along with an OLED display.
-This allows you to more easily see the received values.
+A video demonstrating the Arduino IDE Serial Monitor communicating with the Arduino running SimpleSerialInOLED.ino with an OLED display to show received values.

-Notice how we are able to print out what the Arduino receives because the Arduino cpde echos the received data back over serial using Serial.print.
+Notice how we are able to see what the Arduino receives because the Arduino code echoes the received data back over serial using Serial.print.
 This is optional but helpful!

 // Just for debugging, echo the data back on serial